Myofascial Bodywork in Columbus, Ohio

 That’s not because the pressure wasn’t strong enough.

-It’s because force alone doesn’t reorganize how tension is being managed throughout the system.
+It’s because force alone doesn’t change how tension is organized throughout the body.

 More deliberate.